djipco/luminoctopus/README.md

 must send about 44KB of data.
 To do this at 30Hz, it needs a bandwidth of 1250KB/s (~10Mbps).
 This is below the 12Mbps limit of USB 1.1, but a little close.

+## Caveat

+> [!CAUTION]
+> This is alpha software and might not be production ready.
+I'm having good success with it but your
+> mileage may vary.
+Report issues if you find any.
+Cheers!

 ## How can I use it?

 As of now, the only library available is for the TouchDesigner environment.
 You can find the